UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password.md

 hence if you need more memory or more CPU power, you submit a job (interactive or batch), and an idle node will be moved into your project cluster.

-???- tip "Video: how to use a terminal and SSH to access the Bianca console environment"

-    This video shows how to use a terminal and SSH to access the Bianca console environment: [YouTube](https://youtu.be/upBozh2BI5c)

 ## Troubleshooting